FirebaseExtended/reactfire/docs/use.md

 ### Preload Data

-Many ReactFire hooks have corresponding preload functions.
-For example, you can call `preloadFirestoreDocData` to preload data if a component later calls `useFirestoreDocData`.

-### Combining ReactFire Hooks
+ReactFire's data fetching hooks don't fully support preloading yet.
+The experimental `preloadFirestoreDoc` function allows you to subscribe to a Firestore document if you know you call `useFirestoreDoc` somewhere farther down the component tree.

-#### Combine Auth, Firestore, and Cloud Storage to Show a User Profile Card
+## Combine Auth, Firestore, and Cloud Storage to Show a User Profile Card

 ```jsx
 import {